UCAS code: H410 HND/AE

 We have extensive resources for delivering aeronautical engineering including an aerospace workshop with fixed wing and helicopter training aircraft, training rigs/equipment for aircraft systems (including modular radar) and a Rolls Royce RB211 turbofan engine.
 Other facilities supporting your programme include a flight simulator system, subsonic wind tunnel and aerospace simulation and modelling software.
 Tuition is provided by experienced engineering staff who have relevant industrial experience in the aeronautical engineering sector.

-This course is delivered at Hartlepool College of Further Education.
+This course is delivered at Hartlepool College of Further Education and leads to a Teesside University award.

 Aircraft Propulsion Technology